How to Elope in Moab, Utah

 Permits?

-Do I actually need one?
+Do I actually need to have one?

 If you plan to elope in any of the parks within Moab, you will need a special use permit, which can range between $60-$185 depending on your location.
 Whether you’re having an official ceremony or not, this permit will be required.
 You can apply for this permit up to one year in advance and no more than 21 days prior to your elopement.
 Make sure to review each of the parks Wedding and Elopement Ceremonies Pages for more in depth information.
 You can find each of these pages below!